riccio85/fend-neighborhood-map-react/README.md

 This project is part of the udacity Fronte-end nanodegree project.

 ## Project Overview
-This is a single page application featuring a neighborhood Rome(Italy) map.
+This is a single page application featuring my best pastry shops in Rome.
 In the map you can see the highlighted locations.